 How To Plant Gourd Seeds

 A few weeks before the last frost of the year is the best time to begin starting your gourd seeds inside your home or greenhouse.
-It takes a gourd seed about a week to germinate and then about two -three weeks to mature enough that it can be transplanted outside.
+It takes a gourd seed about a week to germinate and then about two-three weeks to mature enough that it can be transplanted outside.
 This seeding season will last about a month before it gets too late in the year.
 I don’t think I would try seeding a gourd earlier than May first or later than June 5th.

 How To Prepare Gourd Seeding Pots

 Gourds can be seeded into many different kinds of potting soil.
 I would start them in a pot about the size of a coffee mug.
 Make sure the pot has holes in the bottom to allow extra water to escape.
 Fill the pot with soil and place a single seed on top.
 Take your finger and push the seed down into the soil until it about a knuckle and a half deep.
 You want the seed to be about one inch below the soil surface.
 Gently water with warm to hot water until you see water coming out the drain holes in the pot.
 Then wait five minutes and water again, then five minutes later water again.
-This is called triple watering and is done to make absolutely sure your gourd seed has enough moisture to sprout and peak through the ground surface .
+This is called triple watering and is done to make absolutely sure your gourd seed has enough moisture to sprout and peak through the ground surface.

 How To Care For Gourd Seedlings Through Sprouting

 After you have seeded and triple watered your pot, place it in the warmest part of your home.
 If your bathroom is the warmest at night I would put it there.
 If the day was sunny and hot I would move it to a window in direct sunlight and cover it with clear plastic.
 Before a new sprout breaks through the soil surface, enough heat is the most critical factor.
 As soon as you can see the sprout, sunlight is the most critical factor.
-From the first time you see the new sprout, keep you plant in a widow with the most direct sunlight possible.
-Once your plant is up remove the clear plastic covering immediately and never put back on.
+From the first time you see the new sprout, keep your plant in a window with the most direct sunlight possible.
+Once your plant up removes the clear plastic covering immediately and never put back on.

 How To Condition Gourd Seedlings To Survive Outdoors